PromptCap: Prompt-Guided Task-Aware Image Captioning: Introduction

+To address the above challenges, we introduce \NAME, a question-aware captioning model designed to serve as a better connector between images and a black-box LM. \NAME is illustrated in Figure~\ref{fig:overview}. \NAME takes an extra natural language prompt as input to control the visual content to describe.
+The prompt contains the question that the generated caption should help to answer.
+LMs can better answer visual questions by using \NAME as their ``visual front-end".
+For example, in Figure~\ref{fig:teaser}, when asked ``what is the time of the day?", \NAME includes ``in the evening" in its image description; when asked ``what kind of food does the restaurant on the sign serve?", \NAME includes ``McDonald's” in its description.
+Such visual information is critical for ChatGPT to reply to the user with the correct answers.
+In contrast, the generic COCO~\cite{lin2014microsoft} caption often contains no information about the time or the sign, making ChatGPT unable to answer the questions.

-One major technical challenge for PromptCap is the source of training data (questions paired with prompt-guided captions).
-To avoid high annotation costs, we propose a pipeline to synthesize and filter training samples with GPT-3.
-Specifically, we view existing VQA datasets as pairs of task and task-related visual details.
-Given a question-answer pair and the corresponding image's captions, we rewrite the caption into a prompt-guided caption that helps answering the question.
-Following 20 human-annotated examples, GPT-3 synthesises a large amount of examples via few-shot in-context learning.
-To ensure the example quality, we also filter the generated examples by using the generated captions to do QA via GPT3 in-context learning.
-The captions that lead to the correct answer are considered high-quality examples that cover necessary information for the task.
+One major technical challenge is \NAME training.
+The pipeline of ``\NAME + black-box LM" cannot be end-to-end fine-tuned on VQA tasks because the LM parameters are not exposed through the API.
+Also, there are no training data for question-aware captions.
+To avoid extra annotation, we propose a pipeline to synthesize and filter training samples with GPT-3.
+Specifically, we view existing VQA datasets as pairs of question and question-related visual details.
+Given a question-answer pair, we rewrite the corresponding image's generic caption into a customized caption that helps answer the question.
+Following 20 human-annotated examples, GPT-3 synthesizes a large number of question-aware captions via few-shot in-context learning~\cite{brown2020language}.
+To ensure the sample quality, we filter the generated captions by performing QA with GPT-3, checking if the answer can be inferred given the question and the synthesized caption.
 Notice that GPT-3 is frozen in the whole pipeline.
-Its strong commonsense reasoning and in-context learning ability make this pipeline possible.
+Its strong few-shot learning ability makes this pipeline possible.